hippokrates1337/VibeFC/forecast_definition_Implementation_steps.md

 3.  **"Duplicate with Edges" Functionality:**
     *   Implement logic in Zustand store to clone a selected node and its connected edges, generating new IDs and adjusting positions.

-### Known bugs
-    * There is no option for calculated budgets and historicals, yet

 ### Phase 6: End-to-End Flow & Final Integration Testing:
     *   Test the complete user flow:
         *   Creating a new forecast.